 If you were injured due to a hotel’s negligence in maintaining a room, lobby, sidewalk, parking lot, bathroom, pool or any other area on their property, you have the right to pursue a resort tort lawsuit against the hotel or resort owners for personal injury compensation.

 The Florida personal injury law firm of Colson Hicks Eidson has more than 40 years’ experience upholding the rights of accident victims.
 We know hotel injuries can be severe and life altering.
 Our hotel injury attorneys are prepared to assert the rights of those who sustained slip and fall injuries, brain injuries and will fight for families dealing with the wrongful death of loved ones after fatal hotel accidents.
 Most of the time, an accident at a hotel could and should have been prevented.
 Now, you and your family deserve an experienced hotel injury lawyer fighting on your behalf to gain fair compensation in a premises liability claim.

-Our personal injury law firm practices nationwide with office locations in some of the most popular vacation destinations in the United States, including near Miami, in Washington DC and New Orleans.
+Our personal injury law firm practices nationwide with office locations in some of the most popular vacation destinations in the United States, including near Miami.
 We have also successfully represented hotel accident and injury claims worldwide.
 If you have questions regarding filing a personal injury claim against a hotel, contact a Miami hotel injury lawyer at Colson Hicks Eidson for the guidance you need through this process.

 Florida Hotel Injury Lawyer on What is Premises Liability Law for Resorts?